hantianjz/notes/Me/Blogging ideas.md

 # Chinese audience
-- Embedded intro for recruiter
+- Embedded introduction for recruiter
 - Intro to embedded systems for new grad
 - general mindset for a embedded engineer (or any engineer for that matter)